solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 #### For Future Use

-In certain cases, consider adding extra, unused bytes to you accounts.
+In certain cases, consider adding extra, unused bytes to your accounts.
 These are held in reserve for flexibility and backward compatibility.
-Take the following
+Take the following example:
-example:

 ```rust
 #[account]